basith46/netdata/README.md

   firewall-cmd --reload

-  If SELinux is enabled and causes permission errors, add :Z to your host volume mounts.
+  If SELinux is enabled and causes permission errors, add :Z to host volume mounts.

   docker-compose (alternative)